 Prepare a list of positives

-Positivity can be very compelling; if you’re passionate about the products or services you represent, this will come across in your conversation and will help to gently persuade the decision maker into working with you.
+Positivity can be a compelling and magnetic quality.
+If you’re passionate about the products or services you represent, this will come across in your conversation and will help to gently persuade them you’re worth meeting with.
 To ensure you come across as well as possible, mentally prepare a list of positives before you pick up the phone.
 Think about your brand’s special attributes.
 In the old days (oh dear did I really say that?) we called these USPs (unique selling points).
 Now, most brands have few USPs, however, it’s still possible to shine through the competition by showing enthusiasm and using intelligent dialog.
-By getting these attributes fresh in your mind before you dial, you can help to ensure you come across as passionate, knowledgeable and communicative.
+By getting these attributes right, you can help to ensure you come across as passionate, knowledgeable and communicative.
 In the 1980s marketing guru, Michael Porter created a famous model for helping us do just this.
 His strategies help us understand where we fit in our competitive landscape and what to do to exploit our strengths.
 Using such models can help businesses achieve appointment setting success.